gnfisher/roulette_on_rails/readme.md

 == Installation

-Clone the repo

-  `git clone ...`
+Clone the repo: `git clone git@github.com:gnfisher/roulette_on_rails.git`

-Run the setup script
+Run the setup script: `bin/setup`

-  `bin/setup`

-Start foreman

-  `foreman start`
+Start foreman: `foreman start`

-Note that it takes three-minutes for the first game to run.
+*Note* that it takes three-minutes for the first game to run.
 Another game runs automatically every three-minutes afterwards thereon.

+== About the code

+WIP